(Not) Climbing the corporate ladder: Turning down a promotion at work

 You may be able to bring some employees around, but it's important not to pressure someone into a job they can't handle.

 Turning down a promotion at work tactfully

-If you're an employee reading this article, and you're concerned about having to decline an offer, then here are a few tips on how to go about doing so:
+If you're an employee reading this article, and you're concerned about having to decline an offer, then here are a few tips on how to turn down a promotion without burning bridges:

 - Express gratitude

 - Take some time to consider the offer

 If it's just not the right time, make it clear that you're interested in further opportunities.

 Also bear in mind that people may be given promotions for all sorts of reasons.
 Sometimes positions in an organisation become obsolete.
 In cases like these, the promotion you're being offered may be a way of keeping you in the company.